-All scholarship applicants are considered for Alverno’s merit scholarships, based on the following selection criteria: candidate must have a record of academic excellence, excellent HSPT/ISEE exam scores (freshmen applicants only), and a candidate must demonstrate a history of leadership and service to her school, church, and community.
+All scholarship applicants are considered for Alverno’s merit scholarships, based on the following selection criteria: candidate must have a record of academic excellence and must demonstrate a history of leadership and service to her school, church, and community.

 Merit-based scholarships are awarded to both incoming and current students with a 3.5 GPA or higher who do not have a demonstrated financial need and have completed the Scholarship Application.
 These students may need to meet additional criteria set forth by the organization or individual providing the scholarship.
 Please note that continuance of scholarship support is contingent upon meeting all requirements as outlined in the Scholarship and Financial Aid Agreement.

 At Alverno, every effort is made to extend the financial assistance necessary to allow qualified students the opportunity to attend Alverno.
 In 2020-2021, the cost of tuition and fees will cover only 79% of what it costs to educate a student at Alverno.
 Thanks to the generosity of foundations and individuals, Alverno will provide each student with a “grant” for $5,750 for the 2020-2021 school year.
 In addition to this “grant,” Alverno is committed to providing financial assistance to a limited number of students.
 This money comes solely from donor support and Alverno’s own operating budget.